ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi2/update1.md

 ## Data Exploration

 We currently are focusing on tackling the challenges of effectively splitting the time series data in the best and most helpful/effective ways possible to help us make forecasts, as well as focusing on extrapolating out the water data into the past so we can correlate it with the fish data.

+The data is collected from the areas viusualized below mainly in the coasts of california.
+The image of the ship below is how they collected data in the ocean for CalColfi in each station of the visualization given below.

 <img src="images/gth.png" width="400">     <img src="images/gth2.png" width="500">